Letter #2 to Stephen

 So, Elon, please let us know how you would like us to proceed.
 We would prefer to keep doing our 5 things each week – some of us are actually addicted and might have a hard time giving it up — but if you want us to stop just let me know.
 In the meantime, we will just keep chugging along.

-And here are my 5-things from last week:
+And here are my 5-things from last week — 4 actually, but they are good ones:

 • In honor of Cinco de Mayo, I sent a letter of support to Lalo Alcaraz, the cartoonist of La Cucaracha comic strip.
 I enjoy it every morning with my coffee.
 La Cucaracha means cockroach and often there are characters that remind me of you.
 You should check it out.